Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 9

 All meetings of the Executive Board shall be open to all members of the Party.
 Discussion from non-committee members shall be entertained only by majority vote of the Executive Board.
+This section shall not prevent the Executive Board from going into Executive Session.

 ### Section 10